mCodex/react-native-rooster/README.md

 ## 🌟 Motivation

 I've been working on React-Native projects for a long time and I use toast very often, but I still haven't found a library that is flexible enough for handling toasts.
-So, I decided to work on this to build a flexbible and functional Toast library powerful like [react-toastify](https://github.com/fkhadra/react-toastify)
+So, I decided to work on this to build a flexible and functional Toast library powerful like [react-toastify](https://github.com/fkhadra/react-toastify)

 ## 🛠 Features